 Research Methods

 This paper uses the school location variable of the PISA school questionnaire, which asks principals in what kind of community their school is located.
 An urban school is defined as a school located in a community of more than 100,000 people (OECD 2013).
+All other schools are defined as non urban.

 Students’ awareness of environmental issues is collected by students’ responses to a question about how informed students are about the following environmental issues: the increase of greenhouse gases in the atmosphere, the use of genetically modified organisms, nuclear waste, the consequences of clearing forests for other land use, air pollution, extinction of plants and animals, and water storage.